AlanDuOl/ITTalents/README.md

 		- Run the wizard and install the basic version.
 		- After the installation is finished copy the connection string in the instalation window for latter use.
 	* Obs: if you don't find the tools on the links above, search on the internet and you will surely find them.

+### 1.2 - Open the project with Visual Studio
+- Open the project:
+	1. Open the folder 'ITTalents'.
+	2. Double click 'EasyTalents.sln' file inside the 'ITTalents' folder.
+	3. Wait for the project to load on Visual Studio (you should see a 'ready' message on the bottom left of Visual Studio).

 ### 1.3 - Configure the database connection
 - Default configuration: